Stellacore/peridetic/README.md

 paradigm.

-E.g. consumer code can verify that return data values are valid (which they should always been unless input values are out of control) by checking for quite_NaN.
+E.g. consumer code can verify that return data values are valid (which they should always be unless input values are out of control) by checking for quite_NaN.
 For invalid return values, if any component is bad, then *all* components are set to NaN values, so that only one of the array elements need be tested.
 E.g.